GeoffreyCoulaud/gali/resources/ui_design_process.md

 Commit #31a07ca has this main/view process separation but moving forward it's going to be removed since it complexifies the app's architecture and adds no benefit *for this use case*.

+## May of 2022, New ideas

+During the long hiatus, I've taken time to work on other projects and reflect on Brag's architecture.
+I am not satisfied with any of the UI solutions used at the moment.
+Node-gtk is not mature enough, electron is bloated and all of these are basically using a screwdriver to plant a nail.

+I've made the mistake of treating Brag as a monolith, but it really needs to be split.
+My idea as of now is :

+- "Server", starts the UI, initiates scans, communicates with subprocesses.
+- "Database", storing the scanned games data
+- "UI", responsible for, well, the UI
+- "Scanner", responsible for scanning for games

+The UI just can't store all the data at once, **pagination is mandatory**.
+Also, the OOP based architecture is flawed in this case.
+All of the scanned games need to be serializable.
+Practically, games need to be composed of **only data**, not methods.

+Ultimately, I really want to use GTK, so the project will likely migrate to GJS.